Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 I also learned to use a question, WWIDDBOTI (pronounced wide-body and standing for, What will I do differently based on this information?) to prevent information overload.

-But I can feel the itch coming back.
+But I’m starting feel the itch coming back.
 I bet in a few months, I’ll be back on the bandwagon, blitzing my brain again.

 The difference this time is that now I know what I’m missing by listening to too many podcasts.
 And I know how to address it.
 So I envision another podfast in the future.